hllau/cmocha/README.md

 A wrapper to use `co` generators in writing mocha tests.

-It does not do any monkey patching or pollutions the global namespace, but instead provide a new set of testing functions prefixed with `c`.
+It does not monkey patch or pollute the global namespace, but provide a new set of testing functions prefixed with `c`.

 # Installation

-Make sure destructuring is enabled in your version of `node`.
+Make sure ES6 destructuring is enabled in your version of `node`.

 To install: